JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/phase1baerial.png)

 ## The Scheme for the Order Land is no longer in accordance with the statutory development plan
 @.
-The compulsory purchase code requires that the Scheme underlying the Order is in conformity with the statutory development plan.
+The compulsory purchase code requires that the Scheme underlying the Order to conform with the requirements of the statutory development plan.
 The statutory development plan context for the Scheme underlying this Order (“the Scheme”) is the [Aylesbury Area Action Plan 2010](http://www.2.southwark.gov.uk/download/downloads/id/13132/aylesbury_area_action_plan_2010_inc_appendices) (“AAAP”) (CD 2).

 ### The Scheme fails to comply with the development plan's sustainable energy requirements
 Policy BH6([I] - ENERGY SUPPLY) of the AAAP requires new developments in the core action area to be serviced by one single CHP energy plant: